gharib85/coolvib/doc/index.rst

 .. image:: ./coolvib.png
    :align: center
+   :width: 85%

 Welcome to coolvib's documentation!
 ===================================

-coolvib is a python package that calculates quantities related to the friction acting on adsorbate atoms and molecules on metal surfaces induced by the electron-phonon coupling or non-adiabatic coupling between electronic and nuclear motion.
+**coolvib** is a python package that calculates quantities related to the friction acting on adsorbate atoms and molecules on metal surfaces induced by the electron-phonon coupling or non-adiabatic coupling between electronic and nuclear motion.
 Such coupling can induce adsorbate vibrations